Volume, facets and dual polytopes of twinned chain polytopes: facets and dual polytopes of twinned chain polytopes

 \section{facets and dual polytopes of twinned chain polytopes}

-We recall properties of facets of chain polytopes.
-Let $P=\{p_1,\ldots,p_d\}$ be a partially ordered set.
-Then there are two types of the supporting hyperplanes of facets for the chain polytope $\Cc(P)$, \begin{itemize} \item for each element $p_i$ of the partially ordered set $P$, $x_i = 0$, \item for each maximal chain $C$ of the partially ordered set $P$, $\sum_{p_i \in C}x_i = 1$. \end{itemize} We write $\Mc(P)$ for the set of maximal chains of $P$.
+In this section, we will compute the facet-supporting hyperplanes and dual polytopes of twinned chain polytopes.
+We begin by recalling these features for the chain polytopes which were originally studied in \cite{Stanley}.
+Let $(P,\leq_P)$ be a partially ordered set on $P=\{p_1,\ldots,p_d\}$.
+Then there are two types of the facet-supporting hyperplanes for the chain polytope $\Cc(P)$: \begin{itemize} \item for each element $p_i$ of $P$, $x_i = 0$, \item for each maximal chain $C$ of $P$, $\sum_{p_i \in C}x_i = 1$. \end{itemize} We write $\Mc(P)$ for the set of maximal chains of $P$.
 Then the number of facets of $\Cc(P)$ equals $|\Mc(P)|+d$.